'If backed, Mourinho is the manager for PSG'

 Mourinho's record of five wins in five European finals is likely to appeal to a club that has earned a reputation for stumbling on Europe's biggest stage.

-PSG's failure to progress past Bayern Munich in the last 16 of this term's Champions League was just the latest painful elimination from a competition that has become an obsession since they moved into Qatari ownership in 2011.
+PSG's failure to progress past Bayern Munich in the last 16 of this term's Champions League was just the latest painful elimination from a competition that has become an obsession since they moved into Qatari ownership in 2011, with current boss Christophe Galtier expected to leave at the end of the campaign.

 And even while they may have a major restructure of their squad on their hands this summer - with the likes of Lionel Messi departing - whoever is at the helm is expected to be presented with a considerably larger transfer kitty that the nine million euros outlaid by Roma last summer.